nf-core/taxprofiler/docs/output.md

 [Bowtie 2](https://bowtie-bio.sourceforge.net/bowtie2/index.shtml) is an ultrafast and memory-efficient tool for aligning sequencing reads to long reference sequences.
 It is particularly good at aligning reads of about 50 up to 100s or 1,000s of characters, and particularly good at aligning to relatively long (e.g. mammalian) genomes.

-It is used with nf-core/taxprofiler to allow removal of 'host' (e.g. human) or other possible contaminant reads (e.g. Phi X) from the FASTQ files prior to profiling.
+It is used with nf-core/taxprofiler to allow removal of 'host' (e.g. human) or other possible contaminant reads (e.g. Phi X) from short-read `.fastq` files prior to profiling.

 <details markdown="1">
 <summary>Output files</summary>